GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/llmd/README.md

 - Open the Chat URL in a web browser.

 > [!TIP]
-> If the browser doesn't load ComfyUI, the SSL certificate could still be
+> If the browser doesn't load the Gradio chat interface, the SSL certificate
-> getting provisioned.
-Check the status of the certificate by running the
+> could still be getting provisioned.
+Check the status of the certificate by
-> following command:
+> running the following command:
 >
 > `gcloud compute ssl-certificates describe ${llmd_ssl_certificate_name} --project ${cluster_project_id} --format=json | jq -r '.managed.status'`
 >